Teen Driver Challenge date(s): December 1, 2018 - Class Full

-Sheriff Gee is pleased to offer a safety program for teen drivers.
+HCSO is pleased to offer a safety program for teen drivers.
 Motor vehicle crashes are the leading cause of death for those ages 15 to 20 across the nation.
-Safety on the roadways is a priority of Sheriff Gee and he is committed to helping our youth get off to the best start behind the wheel.
+Safety on the roadways is a priority of the Sheriff's Office and we are committed to helping our youth get off to the best start behind the wheel.

 The program is called the Teen Driver Challenge, which is supported by the Florida Sheriffs Association.
 The program is part classroom/part driving experience.
 Safety on the roads is everyone’s responsibility.
 The Teen Driver Challenge is one way teens and parents can build the foundation for years of safe driving.

 The Teen Driver Challenge is a defensive driving and vehicle control program designed for teenage drivers.
-The two-day program is designed to provide young drivers with the knowledge and understanding of vehicle dynamics and human kinetics, the forces created by an automobile, and the effects of the forces on the human body.
+The program is designed to provide young drivers with the knowledge and understanding of vehicle dynamics and human kinetics, the forces created by an automobile, and the effects of the forces on the human body.

 The objective of the program is to enhance the young driver's awareness of the complex task of operating a motor vehicle and to create and practice skills that will prepare them to anticipate and handle hazards that occur daily in normal driving conditions.
 This program has been created by law enforcement professionals.
 The curriculum was created around the fact that most crashes involving teenage drivers are classified as "avoidable" and due to lack of experience or training, teens are not prepared to make the vehicle respond appropriately.

 The education segment (defensive driving) is designed to give the student a better understanding of the responsibilities and liabilities of the driver, vehicle dynamics, friction, and the effects of intoxicating substances on their ability to operate the vehicle.
 A traffic model is created at the beginning of the program and segments build on each other to a final conclusion; 35 mph is fast.
 This portion of the program gives the students a better understanding of why the vehicle responds the way it does and prepares them for the exercises on the driving range.
 The basic principles of safe, defensive driving are emphasized throughout this program.